 How to Save Money on Luxury Vinyl Flooring

-LVT can be categorized by a Good - Better - Best option.
+LVT can be categorized into Good - Better - Best options.

 The more expensive floors are wider and longer planks with thicker cores and protective wear surfaces.

 As you evaluate your options, make sure that you are comparing apples to apples.
-Look carefully at overall thickness, the wear surface and whether the product comes with a pad or not.
+Look carefully at the overall thickness, the wear surface, and whether the product comes with a pad or not.

 #2 - The Cost of Waterproof Flooring Installation

 Waterproof flooring products such as luxury vinyl planks have a reputation for being easy to install.

 That said, in many cases, a DIY installation can cost more than hiring a professional especially once you add up the tools and time needed for the job.
 Once into it, you might realize you’re saving less than you thought, while also having a bigger project than you anticipated.

 It all depends on your experience level.
 If you are handy and have time to install yourself, an average basement may take you two weekends whereas a professional can probably do it in a day.